nathanfaucett/js-last_index_of/README.md

 lastIndexOf
 =======

-lastIndexOf for the browser and node.js
+returns the last index of the value